Stach Konwa: Commemoration

 Stach Konwa remains in the memory of the people of Kurpie as a symbol of their fierce independence and resistance to Russification.
 The first monument was erected through the efforts of Adam Chętnik on Konwa’s grave in the Kurpie forest near Jednaczewo (unveiled June 25, 1922).
 The monument was destroyed during World War II.

 A replica made in 1965 can be viewed in the Kurpie museum in Nowogród.
-The Stach Konwa monument, by Gervase Lórinczego, was erected in 1958 in Łomża on the occasion of the city’s 1000th anniversary.
+The Stach Konwa monument, by Gerwazy Lörinczy, was erected in 1958 in Łomża on the occasion of the city’s 1000th anniversary.
 On the monument, the statue of Konwa faces east with his fist raised in that direction, perceived as an expression of opposition to Soviet domination.